-Is a Grant of Probate Needed?
+Is a Grant of Representation Needed?

-If the amount of money held with the bank exceeds their limit, they will want to see a Grant of Probate before releasing any money.
+If the amount of money held with the bank exceeds their limit, they will want to see a Grant of Representation before releasing any money.
 This is because the bank has a responsibility to release the funds to the right person.
 If a mistake is made, the bank will be held accountable.
-The Grant of Probate verifies who is legally permitted to deal with the deceased person’s money.
+The Grant of Representation verifies who is legally permitted to deal with the deceased person’s money.